New Student Orientation

 The Accuplacer Exam is required for each incoming student at Paul Smith’s College.
-This online placement test helps us determine which math and English courses are right for each student.
+This online placement test helps us determine which math courses are right for each student.
 You are encouraged to take your Accuplacer Exam prior to SOAR in a supervised, secure environment such as your high school guidance office, library, etc.

 To take the exam off campus, simply ask your test proctor to complete the Remote Testing Request/Proctor Application form, and return it to Paul Smith’s College Dean Office.
 Once the information is verified, instructions for exam administration will be emailed to your proctor.
 After that, all that remains is for you and your proctor to set up a time and place to take the exam, which you will have two hours to complete.